Israeli Ambassador to India Naor Gilon blasts filmmaker Nadav Lapid who called The Kashmir Files 'vulgar propaganda', read his open letter

-Israeli Ambassador to India, Sri Lanka and Bhutan, Naor Golin on Tuesday called out the Left wing Jewish filmmaker Nadav Lapid, who referred to the film based on Kashmiri Hindu genocide perpetrated by Pakistan-backed Islamist terrorists in the late 1980s, early 1990s, as ‘vulgar propaganda’.
+Israeli Ambassador to India, Sri Lanka and Bhutan, Naor Gilon on Tuesday called out the Left-wing Jewish filmmaker Nadav Lapid, who referred to the film based on Kashmiri Hindu genocide perpetrated by Pakistan-backed Islamist terrorists in the late 1980s, early 1990s, as ‘vulgar propaganda’.

-In an open letter Ambassador Golin shared on Twitter, he said that Lapid should be ashamed of himself.
+In an open letter Ambassador Gilon shared on Twitter, he said that Lapid should be ashamed of himself.

 An open letter to #NadavLapid following his criticism of #KashmirFiles.
 It’s not in Hebrew because I wanted our Indian brothers and sisters to be able to understand.
 It is also relatively long so I’ll give you the bottom line first.
 YOU SHOULD BE ASHAMED.
 Here’s why: pic.twitter.com/8YpSQGMXIR— Naor Gilon (@NaorGilon) November 29, 2022